-I could look back at times where all I needed to do was scale in order to make much more money.
+I could look back at times where all I needed to do was "scale up" in order to make much more money.
 But instead, I just ventured down a completely different path.
 That undoubtedly had me missing many opportunities that were right in front of me.

-The way it ultimately benefitted me is that I gained a lot varying experience.
+The way it ultimately benefited me is that I gained a lot varying experience.
 With strategies, tools, business models, etc.

 I’ve generated the bulk of my sales using ONE marketing technique, which is email.
 Whether it’s been from my own list or someone else’s (JVs’ lists – joint venture partners’ lists – for example), that seems to be the well from which I’ve drunk most often.
 I’ve made a spattering of money with everything else.

 When I look back on it, I can see how much time I wasted on certain things that never did bear ANY real fruit.
 And by fruit, I mean cash in my damn account!
 Cause in the end, when you’re running a business, that’s really the most important thing.
 Can you keep the lights on?